-Geothermal electricity is generated in areas which experience Vulcanicity where:
+Geothermal electricity is generated in areas that experience Vulcanicity where:

 - Magma or hot rocks come into contact with percolating water.